-A. VGA Enabled B. BMC Enabled
+A. VGA Enabled

+B. BMC Enabled

-I2C Bus to PCI-E Slots
+I2C Bus to PCI-Exp.
+Slots

-Use Jumpers JI2C1 and JI2C2 to connect the System Management Bus (I2C) to PCI-Express slots to improve PCI performance.
+Use Jumpers JlC1 and JlC2 to connect the System Management Bus (lC) to PCI-Express slots to improve PCI performance.
 These two jumpers are to be set at the same time.
-The default setting is on pins 2-3 to disable the connection for normal operations.
+The default setting is on pins 2/3 to disable the connections.
 See the table on the right for jumper settings.